thundiverter/Thundiverter/README.md

 ### About Me
 My name is Ivan.
 I am currently a university student (studying Applied Mathematics and Computer Science).
 Also, I study web development on my own and work on personal projects.

-I created my first (very simple) website in 2019.
+I created my first website in 2019.
 Since then, I'm obsessed with web development, especially with frontend.
 I love designing websites, thinking through various little details, and then implementing these ideas into a final product.

 ### Technologies I Use
 <table>